The science behind HB11 Energy’s solution

 DIRECT CONVERSION INTO ELECTRICITY

 The reactor is intended to achieve the direct conversion of nuclear energy into electricity without its conversion into heat.
-This is possible only if plasma discharge losses between the unit equipped with Faraday screening and the reactor wall (sphere) can be sufficiently reduced, eliminating any significant heating of the wall material.
 To achieve this, the reactor sphere will be charged at a potential of less than but close to 1.4 megavolts allowing it to slow the charged alpha particles before they contact the sphere.
 The alpha-particles will be neutralised on contact with the sphere allowing their charge to be captured as the source of electricity.